Susan Atkins: Grand jury testimony

 Atkins agreed to testify for the prosecution, in exchange for the State of California not seeking the death penalty against her.
 Atkins appeared before a grand jury, and provided extensive testimony concerning the events on the nights of August 8 and 9, 1969.

 When asked if she were willing to testify, knowing that she was not being given immunity, and might incriminate herself in her trial testimony, she responded, "I understand this, and my life doesn't mean that much to me.
 I just want to see what is taken care of."

-Atkins's grand jury testimony was extremely lurid, and provides remarkable details concerning the Tate murders.
+Atkins's grand jury testimony was extremely lurid, and provided remarkable details concerning the Tate murders.
 Atkins told the grand jury that she stabbed Frykowski in the legs and held Tate down while Watson stabbed her.
 She also testified that Tate had pleaded for her life and that of her unborn child.
 In response, Atkins replied, "Woman, I have no mercy for you."
 She told the grand jury that her words were intended to reassure herself, and not addressed to Tate.
 Atkins also denied her earlier statement to Howard and Graham that she had tasted Tate's blood.

 Prior to the trial, Atkins repudiated her grand jury testimony in a written statement filed with the court, and discontinued her cooperation with the prosecution.
 As a result, the State of California sought the death penalty in her case.

 Atkins alleged that the reason that she repudiated her grand jury testimony was that "Manson sent his followers to suggest that it might be better for me and my son if I decided not to testify against him".

 There is an ongoing debate as to the exact details of the killings, and the accuracy of Atkins's grand jury testimony.
 In the book, Helter Skelter, the prosecutor, Vincent Bugliosi wrote that he viewed Atkins's testimony as "substantially truthful," with a few omissions concerning the events of the second night.

 However, Atkins herself later gave a slightly different account of the crimes.
 In a 1976 interview, after she had become a born-again Christian, Atkins claimed that she did not actually stab anyone during the Tate murders, and that Watson was responsible for the murder of Sharon Tate.
 In his 1978 memoir, Watson declared himself responsible for all of Tate's injuries, characterizing Atkins's initial confessions as exaggeration, jail house bragging, and a bid for attention.

 From the early 1970s onward however, Atkins had told parole boards that her original grand jury testimony was truthful and accurate as to what transpired in the Tate home; however, it didn't completely match the forensics and autopsy reports.